COVID-19 alert: Read about changed restrictions for businesses in Greater Brisbane from 6pm, Monday 11 January.

-Under the legislation, no time limits will apply for reassessments to increase your liability.
-Reassessments decreasing your liability will generally need to be made within 5 years of the original assessment.
+Generally reassessments will need to be made within 5 years of the original assessment.

 You need to tell us within 30 days if you become aware that an assessment or reassessment was not, or is no longer, correct and the liability has been understated as a result.

 - Find out about complying with royalty obligations.